We may earn money or products from the companies mentioned in this post.

 Marketing Your Blog Content

-- Guest posting on other blogs that allow you a byline and a backlink to your own blog.
+This allows you a byline and a backlink to your own blog.
 Don’t just guest post anywhere that catches your fancy.
-Ideally the blog you guest post on should be more popular than yours.
+Ideally, the blog you guest post on should be more popular than yours.

-- Republishing your blog posts.
-Some big sites like Medium, Forbes and others allow this.
-Just be careful to set the canonical link to your site, so Google search bots knows where it was first published.
+Some big sites like Medium, Forbes, and others allow this.
+Just be careful to set the canonical link to your site, so Google search bots know where it was first published.

 Building Your Blog’s Mailing List